mintesnot-yess/mintesnot-yess/README.md

 # Full-Stack Web Developer

 ## About Me
-As a full-stack web developer with one year of experience, I am proficient in both front-end and back-end development.
+I am a motivated and detail-oriented full-stack web developer with one year of experience in designing and building responsive, user-friendly web applications.
+I am skilled in both front-end and back-end development and have hands-on expertise with a range of technologies.
+My focus is on creating scalable, maintainable, and efficient applications that deliver exceptional user experiences.
-I have a solid understanding and practical experience with the following technologies:

 - **Front-end:** HTML, CSS, JavaScript
 - **Back-end:** PHP (Laravel framework), Python (Django framework)